 In the next panel, RepreZen API Studio shows you a list of the importable projects it was able to find in the

 downloaded repository.
 If you’re following along with this example, you’ll see only one project -

 LexiconGentemplates.
 Make your selections and press Finish (finally)!

+Click OK in the dialog that appears, and then turn automatic updates back on in the Project menu where you disabled it earlier.
 After a few moments, while RepreZen API Studio automatically builds the project, the imported GenTemplates will be available for your use.